nirmalkirola/Segment_Transparent_Objects/README.md

    - Previously, the images to be tested need to be stored in a directoryand output mask images were also stored in a directory.
 In this project, you can directly provide image urls and can see outputs in the notebook.
+   - The time taken to execute is reduced to 2.4 seconds(approx).
+Previously it was taking 8 seconds(approx).

 ## Environments